LambdaSharp/LambdaSharpTool/Samples/ScheduleSample/ReadMe.md

 ## Function Code

-The schedule event can be parsed into a `LambdaScheduleEvent` message instance by using the `ALambdaFunction<T>` base class.
+The schedule event can be parsed into a `LambdaScheduleEvent` message instance by using the `ALambdaScheduleFunction` base class.

 ```csharp
 public sealed class Function : ALambdaScheduleFunction {